rainbyte/AndroidResistorValueCalculator/README.md

 This Android app is able to find resistor value based on band colours.

-Currently it only supports 4-bands resistors.
+Currently it supports 4, 5 and 6 bands resistors.

 ## License